Becoming a physician would give me the opportunity to learn more while giving back to other people.

 It's great to hear from former students that our courses really helped their careers.

 Celeste Greene is not afraid to innovate.
-As program director for the School’s graduate Certificates in Project Management, Leadership, and Public Administration, Greene helps faculty take full advantage of online technology.
+As an associate professor and program director for the School’s graduate Certificates in Leadership and Public Administration, Greene helps faculty take full advantage of online technology.
 “It’s come a long way,” she says.
 “Today, you can deliver classes that have the immediacy of face-to-face instruction.”

 I initially felt self-conscious...when I began to recover my old study habits, I started to relax and really have fun.